 As the sun set we could immediately hear several Barred Owls calling from the parking lot.
 A couple of squeaks and in a blink of the eye in came 2 adults.
 Let me be clear, these are extremely aggressive owls.
 Most of what I do is in complete darkness.
 I will only use lights to take a picture when an owl flies in to me.

 In the case of these Barred Owls they are really bold and very dangerous.
 They have large sharp talons and can take out your eyes.
 Squeaking like a mouse in the darkness, I was almost owl food!
 In one of our recent posts we took An Excursion into the Eastern Sierras to look for Long-eared Owls and I had been attacked by one but these Barred Owls were way more aggressive and larger.
 I now have a clear picture in my mind of Barred Owl talons, inches from my face, coming in out of the darkness.
-Other people have been attacked by Barred Owls in the Everglades while playing recorded calls which is actually not legal to do within the park.
+The Barred Owls have attacked visitors in the Everglades while playing recorded calls.
+This is not legal to do in the park.

 Next while still in the Ernest Coe parking lot, in flies a baby Barred Owl.
 Very cute but equipped with his parents very large talons.
 After taking pictures and some video we decided to take a look along the trail and listen for Eastern Screech-Owls.
-There is good habitat here (Gumbo Limbo Trail) and I see reports but we soon decided that it would not be wise to attempt to attract in any Eastern Screech-Owls with all the Barred Owls around, so we headed out.
+The Gumbo Limbo Trail had good habitat but we decided that it would not be wise to attract Eastern Screech-Owls with all the Barred Owls around, so we headed out.
+I have seen reports of them here.

 Eastern Screech-Owl near Royal Palm

 About a mile back out from the visitor center towards the main road (Highway 9336) was a left turn that we had passed and seen some interesting habitat and thought we’d take a look to see if we could find Eastern Screech-Owl.
 Scouting along this road and stopping in likely habitats we found multiple Eastern Screech-Owls.
-My impressions of them were that they were very timid, much more so than the Western Screech-Owls I am used to here on the west coast.
+My impression was that they were very timid.
+Much more so than the Western Screech-Owl.

 We spent the remainder of our evening looking in this area for Eastern Screech-Owls.
 Both color forms (red and brown) were present although it seemed that the red form was slightly more abundant.
 Thick areas with taller vegetation produced the most owls.
 Very difficult to find these small owls in these types of places.
 We had not made it very far on our first evening searching for the owls in the Everglades but we did find what we came looking for and we still had another night to look further along into the Everglades.